open-life-science/open-life-science.github.io/_posts/2021-12-21-wt-open-research-fund.md

 ## Steering Committee

 Drawing from previous graduates, existing collaborators and volunteers in the OLS community, we will establish a steering committee.
 The committee will be engaged in co-creating a sustainability model for OLS beyond the lifetime of this funding as well as beyond the mentoring period of OLS projects (potentially in their local communities).
-The OLS team rely on continuous feedback from the OLS community and support to construct these pathways such that they are and will remain meaningful for them.
+The OLS team will continue to seek feedback from the OLS community to improve pathways for engagement that are meaningful for all OLS participants.

 ## Collaborating with Mission-Aligned Organisations